-- 3. The notice period for both the employer and the employee is 3 months and will be extended for the employer by one week for each full year for which the employee has been employed by the employer after the employee reached the age of 45, with a maximum of 13 weeks, unless the employer and the employee should agree otherwise, as the occasion arises, in mutual consultation. - 4.
-Contrary to the provisions in paragraph 3, a notice period of 1 month will apply for notice of termination under paragraph 1c and the statutory notice periods for notice of termination under paragraph 1d, unless the employee is disabled or chronically ill, in which event the notice period referred to in paragraph 3 will apply. - 5.
-Notice of termination should be served in writing. - 6.
+- 2. The notice period for both the employer and the employee is three months and will be extended for the employer by one week for each full year for which the employee has been employed by the employer after the employee reached the age of 45, with a maximum of 13 weeks, unless the employer and the employee should agree otherwise, as the occasion arises, in mutual consultation.
+If the employment contract is terminated by notice of termination because the employee has reached the state pension age, the notice period must be 1 month. - 3.
+Contrary to the provisions in paragraph 2, a notice period of one month will apply for notice of termination under paragraph 1c and the statutory notice periods for notice of termination under paragraph 1b, unless the employee is disabled or chronically ill, in which event the notice period referred to in paragraph 2 will apply. - 4.
+Notice of termination should be served in writing. - 5.
 The commencement date of the termination of employment as meant in this article is the first day of the calendar month, unless mutually agreed upon otherwise.